Class UnpackrStream

 This can be changed manually to change the half-open behavior of an existing

-stream instance, but must be changed before the 'end'
+Duplex stream instance, but must be changed before the 'end' event is emitted.

 destroyed